-Still this exception is massive because it allows us to use good technique that is completely natural to the boat and fast, as highlighted in this article on Tillerless Sailing – all while staying within the limits of the rules.
-This exception gives us more flexibility with rule 42 and provides another tool to sail effectively downwind.
+Still, this exception is massive because it allows us to use the good technique that is completely natural to the boat and fast, as highlighted in this article on Tillerless Sailing – all while staying within the limits of the rules.
+This exception gives us more flexibility with rule 42 and provides another tool for the effective laser sailing downwind.
 Sailors are expressly permitted to roll the boat to facilitate steering, repeatedly, as long as it is linked to the wave pattern and does not clearly propel in and of itself, and so long as the roll is proportionate with the wave size.

 Rule 42 Interpretations